haasiniputsala/haasiniputsala/README.md

-## Hello there!! ㄟ(≧◇≦)ㄏ
-# It's me Haasini
+## Hi there, I'm Haasini! 👋
-- I'm a senior-year student at [Visvesvaraya National Institute of Technology](https://vnit.ac.in/).
+- Currently a senior-year student at [Visvesvaraya National Institute of Technology](https://vnit.ac.in/).
-- 🔭 Currently exploring the domain of Data Science and Machine Learning
+  🔭 I love Data Analysis and exploring the domain of Data Science and Machine Learning.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love data